spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 plugin.
 The development tooling uses `plugindev.livereload` to reload Deck on each code change in your plugin directory.

-### Fixing CORS errors when using a remote deck instance
+### Fix CORS errors when using a remote deck instance

 During development, you may run into [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)-related